h8d13/zucc-fb/readme.md

 `local/noto-fonts-extra` provides 2-4.

 Attempt was to cover 99% of cases (with 0 depends).
+To check your available categories: `ls -la /usr/share/fonts/`